zesterer/euc/README.md

 ### Learning and experimentation

 Modern graphics APIs are complex, verbose beasts.
-The code required to set them up properly requires a lot of beaurocratic mumbo jumbo.
+The code required to set them up properly requires a lot of bureaucratic mumbo jumbo.
 This problem has only become worse with the latest iteration of graphics APIs.
 Vulkan's canonical ['Hello Triangle' example](https://vulkan-tutorial.com/code/16_swap_chain_recreation.cpp) is, when shader code is included, 994 lines of code.
 Compare that to `euc`'s 34.